 Plant Breeders’ Rights (PBR) is a type of “intellectual property” similar to a patent, where the developers of new plant varieties claim ownership over the variety.
 Countries can recognize this type of ownership by creating laws that define PBRs and give PBR- holders authority over seed and propagating material (such as tubers and cuttings) that, among other things, requires growers to ask permission and pay royalties before planting them.
 UPOV ’91 is the most restrictive form of PBR law.
-It enhances the rights of seed companies such as Monsanto, Syngenta, Bayer, Dow, Viterra, Pioneer, DuPont and Cargill at the expense of farmers.
+It enhances the rights of seed companies such as Bayer, Syngenta, Corteva and BASF at the expense of farmers.

 Canada's Plant Breeders Rights Law